CORE RULES & REQUIREMENTS:

 In addition to the core rules and requirements stipulated above

-This category will be judged in three sections, Documentary, Sport, and Birth.
+This category will be judged in two sections, Illustrative and, Analogue and Historical Process.

 The composition of the judging panels may change in order to include judges with relevant experience and expertise in each section.

 The winner of the category will receive the core category trophy and the title relevant to the nature of the work entered if requested.
-E.g. “The 2017 AIPP State Birth Photographer of the Year” can be requested if the winning submission contains 4 birth images.
+E.g. “The 2017 AIPP State Analogue and Historical Process Photographer of the Year” can be requested if the winning submission contains four Analogue and Historical Process images.